Introducing your teen to use bank products smartly

 Savings account to appreciate the value of money

 Something as simple and plain vanilla as a savings account has the potential to teach your teen many important money management lessons.
-Here, we look at 2 of them:
+Here’s 2 of them:

-By the time your teen is 15 or 16 years old, you might want to encourage them to take up a holiday job.
+When your teen reaches the age of 15 or 16, you may want to encourage them to take up a holiday job.
 The amount they earn can be put into their savings account.
 This is like an adult having to work to earn a salary.
 In this way, your teen can learn that money is hard to come by and learn to be more prudent on what they choose to spend on later.

 A savings account allows your teen to keep track of how much time it takes to save a specific amount, thus teaching that it takes persistence and some delayed gratification to reach a bigger reward at the end.